Shliakhta-epam/developers_test-blue/README.txt

 description for rep

-commit for qa branch )
+commit for master branch )